 Academic and program advisement appointments are available through LoboAchieve in Loboweb.
 Students may also call 505-925-8560 to set up an appointment.
 Walk-in advisement is available daily for quick questions or issues.
-Students with 26 or fewer completed credit hours (excluding developmental courses) must see an academic advisor before registering, adding or dropping classes.
-However, all students are urged to review course selections with an academic advisor prior to registration.
+All students must see/contact an academic advisor to register, or to add or drop a course.
+Students are urged to review course selections with an academic advisor prior to registration.